-->

 ‘Between partisan criticism, which is an act of violence done to the text and, perhaps, to the reader, and this hypocritical claim that the critic belongs nowhere, there is this kind of self-criticism by the critic who knows that it is always from the basis of a prejudice that one understands something.
 In other words, it is necessary to understand that all comprehension implies a pre-comprehension; that is to say, a certain affinity with the object and, therefore, also a whole cultural equipment.
 It is from the depth of a certain culture that I approach a new object of the culture.
 As a result, pre-comprehension and prejudice are necessarily a part of comprehension.
 There cannot be any self-criticism by a neutral critic.
 And, inversely, a critic cannot be partisan.
 So, there is an extremely delicate point of balance there between, on the one hand, the conviction that pre-comprehension and prejudgment are a vital part of comprehension of every object, and, on the other hand and at the same time, the critique of the illusions of the subject which one may make with the aid of either Marxism or psychoanalysis.

 But I myself don't believe that a single critique of ideologies suffices, because there is a truth in pre-comprehension.
-The question would then be posed again tthe critic of ideologies: where do they stand themselves and who will do the critique of the critic?
+The question would then be posed again to the critic of ideologies: where do they stand themselves and who will do the critique of the critic?
 Anyway, there is a pre-comprehension, because there is no comprehension without pre-comprehension.
 But pre-comprehension is at the same time prejudice.
 German is, however, very interesting from that point of view, because there is one word, Vorurteil, which means prejudgment and prejudice.

 Phenomenology of the critic is based upon the dialectic between prejudice and prejudgment.